matthewswogger/Surge-Forecast-with-RNN/extra_trees/readme.md

 make graphing your predicted forecast impossible because it both gets rid of order and is different every time the model is run so the graph will be different and useless.
 I make sure to set aside a portion of data that will never be randomized preserving it's time series nature.
+The rearranging of the data and all the train, test, and hold-out splitting is done with the `prepare_data()` class and can be viewed in `prepare_data.py`.

 ## What Regression model is best?